java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - What is the keyword volatile for?
 Where should it be used?

 - Tell about types Semaphore, CountDownLatch and CyclicBarrier.

+### Additions

+In Java, it is possible to define the static operations of a type with the synchronised modifier.
+If so, these operations uses the class instance of this type as a monitor.

+There is the shutdownNow operation in ExecutorService.
+Before to shutdown tasks of the pull, this operation calls the interrupt operation on all running tasks.